 Still not sold on the value of segmenting your email list?

-List segmentation is absolutely key to sending your most targeted, relevant messaging possible – and it leads to big-time results.
-According to eMarketer, 39% of email marketers that practice list segmentation see better open rates, 28% see lower opt-out and unsubscribe rates, and 24% see better email deliverability, increased sales leads, and greater revenue.
+List segmentation is absolutely key to sending your most targeted, relevant messaging possible—and it leads to big-time results.
+According to eMarketer, 39% of email marketers that practice list segmentation get better open rates, 28% see lower opt-out and unsubscribe rates, and 24% see better email deliverability, increased sales leads, and greater revenue.
+However, as we found in our 2018 Email Marketing Industry Report, 63% of marketers say less than half of their emails are segmented.

 Since every audience is different, there’s no single, ultimate way to segment that works for everyone.
-But here are five quick ideas for slicing and dicing your audience that have proved effective for many brands.
+But here are five quick ideas that have been effective for many brands.
 Use one, some, or all of these ideas to start sending more personalized messages and boost your success rates in no time!

 1. Gather customer data from the get-go.